wavefrontHQ/help/alerts_intro.md

 invalid.

 To disable alert checking for a set of sources during a specific time window you can put them in maintenance.
-Alternatively snoozing alerts disables alert checking for a fixed time window.
+Snoozing alerts disables alert checking for a fixed time window.